laurarnichols/defectCrossSectionsDocs/pages/tutorial.md

 A separate directory must be created for each mode and the shifted `POSCAR` must be copied into the directory along with the required VASP files. __Make sure that each folder has padding zeros to make the number 4-digits wide, otherwise there will be issues with reading the files in the `LSF` code.__ To speed things up, it also helps to copy the `WAVECAR` and `CHGCAR` from the unshifted calculation.
 It is best to set up a bash script to do this rather than manually copying all of the files.
 If you include copying the `WAVECAR` and `CHGCAR`, this will take a long time, so it is best to submit the script to the queue to allow it to run.

+#### Shifted overlaps

+For increased accuracy, it is recommended to first run [`TME`][code_tme] using the nondisplaced system as both inputs to get numbers that represent numerical "orthonormality."
+This serves as the zero for the displaced overlap; subtracting the baseline will improve the numerical accuracy of the matrix elements.
+Calculate these overlaps first, then use `subtractBaseline = .true.` and include the path to the basline overlaps in `baselineDir`.

+The results for the paper used a version of the [`TME`][code_TME] code that did not have the ability to subtract out a baseline for the overlaps (now implemented), so I had to manually subtract out the baseline using my helper script.
+I left the script I originally used to shift the matrix elements in case it might be helpful as a starting point to do some post-processing in the future because the first-order matrix elements are very costly to repeat.
+I would highly suggest using [ChatGPT](https://chat.openai.com/){:target="_blank"} to help generate any scripts you need if you are not familiar with bash scripting, but beware that you will still need to check the results from ChatGPT as it is not always completely accurate.

 #### Helper script outline

 I utilized a [bash script](https://github.com/laurarnichols/defectCrossSections/blob/daa793dac9d4ea30617e40ddfb8eb04ad5cdfce8/Tools/firstOrderHelper.scr){:target="_blank"} (used on NERSC's Perlmutter) with different functions for different processes (more details below):